gpb3037/gpb3037.github.io/posts/02-climate/BCOMEANTEMP.md

 ### Climate Data Analysis (INTERIM VERSION) - Boulder Colorado
-#### This graph shows NOAA Global Historical Climatology Network daily climate data for Boulder Colorado obtained from the ESIIL Learning Portal for Station <a href="https://www.ncdc.noaa.gov/cdo-web/datasets/GHCND/stations/GHCND:USC00050848/detail">USC0005048</a>.
+#### This graph shows NOAA Global Historical Climatology Network daily climate data as an annual average temperature for Boulder Colorado obtained from the ESIIL Learning Portal for Station <a href="https://www.ncdc.noaa.gov/cdo-web/datasets/GHCND/stations/GHCND:USC00050848/detail">USC0005048</a>.
 That station has a precipitation and temperature data coverage of 97% with Start Date of 1893-10-01, and the extract from the learning portal includes data through 2023-09-30

 <img src="climate-coding-challenge-gpb3037-v1.png" alt="interim climate post" height="400" >